Bogdanp/dramatiq/docs/source/motivation.rst

            prioritization of prefetched messages.

 .. [#cron] For cron-like scheduling functionality, you can combine
            Dramatiq with APScheduler_ or Periodiq_.
+3rd-party packages
+           exist which implement this approach for various frameworks,
+           like: Dramatiq-Crontab_

 .. _Celery: http://celeryproject.org